 BMR accounts for the energy required to maintain vital organs such as the liver, brain, heart, lungs, kidneys etc., as well as muscle mass and skin.
 Here’s an eye opening fact: around 70% of the overall calories you require are burnt purely for the above basal processes.
 Another 10% are used for maintaining body temperature and digesting food.
 That means only 20% of the calories we require overall are burnt during movement.

 To set the scene, imagine you lay in bed all day and somehow managed to literally not move a muscle, you would still need to consume around 80% of your overall calories to keep your body running properly!
 That will shock many, who have the view that if they have sat around doing nothing all day they don’t really need to eat.
 A study of 150 adults in Scotland reported an average BMR of 1500 calories a day, with the lowest being 1027 calorie per day and the highest being 2499 calories per day.

 BMR is dependent on factors such as age, height, weight, sex and lean muscle mass.
 You can calculate your BMR here.

 Chronically eating less calories than your BMR will not only never get you the body you want, but is also very detrimental to your health.
-It can lead to a host of issues such as chronic fatigue, broken sleep, anxiety, depression, bad skin, hair falling out etc., as well as something that’s sometimes called ‘skinny/fat syndrome’.
+It can lead to a host of issues, including something that’s sometimes called ‘skinny/fat syndrome’.
 This is where your body has eaten away at much of your muscle mass but it’s still holding on to fat as it goes into survival mode.

 This is a miserable place to be in and one that I have found many clients in when coming to me for help.
 Simply explaining BMR and gradually bringing them back up to their correct calorie intake improves all the issues they had from chronically eating below their basal metabolic rate, whilst also getting them on the right path to their goal body.